 Use the final 30 days to consolidate, not to cram: close the syllabus, revise CDP and pedagogy first, run full mocks every week, and revise from a single error sheet in the last stretch.

-If you want this cadence built on top of complete video lessons and tests, the CTET 2026 (Paper 1 and 2) bundle covers both papers, and the standalone CTET Paper 1 and CTET Paper 2 courses follow the same structure.
-The full line-up is on the CTET category page.
-Confirm your exam-day details on the official notification at ctet.nic.in.
+If you want this cadence built on top of complete video lessons and tests, the CTET 2026 (Paper 1 and 2) bundle covers both papers.
+If you only need one paper, the standalone Paper 1 and Paper 2 courses are listed on the CTET category page.
 Ten honest hours a week this month beat thirty imagined ones.